oarriaga/paz/examples/keypoint_estimation/README.md

-In this example we show how to train a model using tensorflow-probability.

 Please install kaggle python module to automatically download datasets

 Make sure to have an account and have set up the API token